A-Lin: Style

 While A-Lin considers herself as a Contralto, she has been noted to have an extremely wide vocal range closely identical to that of Amanda Seyfried, as noted in many of her songs to have over two octaves or more, and in the concert in Auckland, New Zealand, she was suffering from illnesses that made her unable to hit her falsetto range.
-She has also notably performed "Remember", by A-Mei, in infantile speech.
+She has also notably performed "Remember" (记得), by A-Mei, in infantile speech.

 Personal life

 A-Lin is the youngest in her family.
 Her parents are Roman Catholics and love music.
-A-Lin's older sister is Taiwanese model Luji Huang, who entered the Super Star competition in Taiwan in July 2013 as an aspiring singer in her own right.
+A-Lin's older sister is Taiwanese model Luji Huang (黄莉棋), who entered the Super Star competition in Taiwan in July 2013 as an aspiring singer in her own right.
 In 2015, after A-Lin entered I Am A Singer, Lea became a contestant for 'The most beautiful harmonies' (最美和聲).
 They also have an older brother, and A-Lin's cousin-in-law is her fitness coach and also a guitarist.
 A-Lin was extremely popular as a student and the confidence she gained from this led to her decision to compete in a 'Singing Strength Elite Rivalry Competition' [歌唱實力精英角逐比賽].
 She chose the hit song 'At least you are still there' [至少還有你], by Sandy Lam, and the competition allowed A-Lin to believe she had a future as a professional singer.
 In reference to talent shows being readily accessible to young people these days, A-Lin commented, "I am impressed that there is now a Million Star-type of singing platform, which allows both everyone who enjoys singing and those who are talented singers a tough but realistic chance – an accomplished dream."
 They also have a brother.

 On 1 July 2007, A-Lin married Huang Kan-lin, a well-known Taiwanese baseball player.
 They have a daughter, Huang Qiaoyu.
 (A-Lin said: "At the first time Huang Kan-lin requested a song "How Do I Live" by LeAnn Rimes in her Tainan Pub Session.
 However, at that time because of his poor English, he wrote "Good Do A-Lin" on a piece of paper and then spelled the song in homophonic Mandarin.
 The implication was that he wanted to chase after A-Lin because of her rich lips.
 Eventually, Huang Kan-lin proposed to A-Lin successfully by a new recorded song "愛情問怎麼走 (How Love Will Go)").